sorkinl/cloudflare-challenge/README.md

 https://github.com/cloudflare-internship-2020/internship-application-fullstack

-I have implemented all the extra tasks, except for the last one.
+I have implemented all the extra tasks.
 I am afraid I don't own a domain.